Battles of Khalkhin Gol: August: Soviet counterattack

-With war apparently imminent in Europe, and to avoid fighting a two front war, Zhukov planned a major offensive on 20 August 1939 to clear the Japanese from the Khalkhin Gol region and to end the fighting.
-Zhukov, using a fleet of at least 4,000 trucks (IJA officers, with hindsight, disputed this, saying he instead used 10,000 to 20,000 motor vehicles) transporting supplies from the nearest base in Chita (600 km away) assembled a powerful armored force of three tank brigades (the 4th, 6th and 11th), and two mechanized brigades (the 7th and 8th, which were armored car units with attached infantry support).
+With war apparently imminent in Europe, and to avoid fighting a two-front war, Zhukov planned a major offensive on 20 August 1939 to clear the Japanese from the Khalkhin Gol region and to end the fighting.
+Zhukov, using a fleet of at least 4,000 trucks, and transporting supplies from the nearest base in Chita 600 km away, assembled a powerful armored force of three tank brigades (the 4th, 6th, and 11th) and two mechanized brigades (the 7th and 8th, which were armored car units with attached infantry support).
 This force was allocated to the Soviet left and right wings.
-The entire Soviet force consisted of three rifle divisions, two tank divisions and two more tank brigades (in all, some 498 BT-5 and BT-7 tanks), two motorized infantry divisions, and over 550 fighters and bombers.
+The entire Soviet force consisted of three rifle divisions, two tank divisions plus two more tank brigades (in all, around 498 BT-5 and BT-7 tanks), two motorized infantry divisions, and over 550 fighters and bombers.
 The Mongolians committed two cavalry divisions.